 She prayed, like always.
 She speaks to God in the parking lot before she punches in as a financial aid processor at Florida Metropolitan University.
 She teaches teen choir at St. James AME Church, attends Bible study and trusts God to guide her.

 But she questioned him when a car crash killed her 20-year-old niece earlier this year.
+She wondered why God took a young woman with so much promise.
 At the memorial service, someone stood up and said there's never a good time for death.
 God takes us when he wants.
 In the meantime, he loans us to each other.

 She asked God for a "burning bush," a sign.
 If she was going to give up a kidney, she wanted to be sure.

 She climbed out of the bathtub and went to bed.
-She took her kids to school the next morning, sat on the couch and prayed again.
+She took her kids to school the next morning, plopped on the couch and prayed again.
 John 3:16 flashed in her mind.

 If Jesus gave his life for her, she thought, what was a kidney?